 Please find the detailed steps with images in the recipe card below.

 This Seeraga samba mutton biryani is a rich, tasty, juicy, and aromatic rice dish and can be a perfect meal for lunch and dinner along with raita.
 And it tastes great with Chettinad Mutton Chukka, Lamb Vindaloo, Rogan Josh, or Chicken Sukka Varuval.
+You can also serve it with boiled eggs on the side.
 This dish can be a perfect party meal or for any festive day.

 Please find similar recipes below.
 Click Biryani Recipes for more.